 - Eyeliner and lashes application

-After your second photoshoot with professional models and photographer, you’ll get detailed feedback and an assessment of your shoot.
+On the 6 week course, after your second photoshoot with professional models and photographer, you will get detailed feedback and an assessment of your shoot.

 Where you will learn it